 What Is the Fastest Flying Insect?

+What is the fastest insect?
 While the spurge hawk moth (also known as the hummingbird moth) has been clocked at an impressive 33.7 miles per hour it is just the second-fastest flying insect on record.
 According to the Smithsonian, the title of fastest flying insect belongs to the dragonfly, which darts and spins and dives at a record 35 miles per hour.

 About the Dragonfly